OpenEvalProject/evals/manuscripts/elife-73461/v1/manuscript.md

 ![Figure 12.](https://cdn.elifesciences.org/articles/73461/elife-73461-fig12-v1.jpg)

-**Figure 12.:** Challands et al., 2019 .*The following endocasts were first published elsewhere but new images were created for inclusion in this figure: Rhinodipterus kimberleyensis (Clement and Ahlberg, 2014) Figures 2 and 3; Dipterus valenciennesi (Challands, 2015) Figures 6 and 9; ‘Chirodipterus’ australis (Henderson and Challands, 2018) Figures 3–4; Dipnorhynchus sussmilchi (Clement et al., 2016a) Figures 2—4.
+**Figure 12.:** *The following endocasts were first published elsewhere but new images were created for inclusion in this figure: Rhinodipterus kimberleyensis (Clement and Ahlberg, 2014) Figures 2 and 3; Dipterus valenciennesi (Challands, 2015) Figures 6 and 9; ‘Chirodipterus’ australis (Henderson and Challands, 2018) Figures 3–4; Dipnorhynchus sussmilchi (Clement et al., 2016a) Figures 2—4.

 Taken together, our analyses suggest that the olfactory and labyrinth regions are more plastic and may reflect species differences in chemosensory and vestibular sensitivity (and potentially auditory) abilities, whereas the hindbrain remains more conserved.
 These findings are of note as the olfactory region seems to be changing independently from all other endocast variables, despite elongated dermal crania being modified in different ways (e.g. elongation of the dermal snout, cheek, or jaws).
 A similar finding has been established for extant cartilaginous fishes, where the olfactory bulbs maintain a substantial level of allometric independence from the rest of the brain in more than 100 species, reflecting differences in ecological niche, particularly habitat (Yopak et al., 2015; Yopak et al., 2019), a relationship which is common to other vertebrates (Yopak et al., 2010).
 This suggests that these species of lungfish may have had different olfactory abilities for various survival tasks including localizing prey, avoiding predators, and chemosensory communication with conspecifics.